 - Small Hive Beetle has been found in Italy so before you go importing Italian bees or buying bees from someone who imports Italian bees – think about what else you might be importing.
 Click here for more on Small Hive Beetle;

-- Also bear in mind – you will only have Italian bees for one year – after that you will have mongrel bees because they will interbreed with your neighbour’s native bees and you will have to consider re-queening with more imported queens every year.
+- Also bear in mind – if you are outside Italy, you will only have Italian bees for one year – after that you will have mongrel bees because they will interbreed with your neighbour’s native bees and you will have to consider re-queening with more imported queens every year.

 - And you will mess up your neighbour’s breeding programmes.